 The Vermentino grape is used for Candia dei Colli Apuani, Montecarlo and Bolgheri Bianco.
 It has a soft, flowery smell, and goes well with fish.

 The famous Vin Santo (Holy wine) is the best wine to have with dessert.
-Usually produced using Trebbiano and Malvasia, it’s a very sweet wine with intense notes of honey and caramel.
+Usually produced using Trebbiano and Malvasia grapes, it’s a very sweet wine with intense notes of honey and caramel.
 For a truly Tuscan experience, try it with the Cantuccini di Prato, the dry almond biscuits that are dipped in the wine.